Manhasset Park District

-The Manhasset Park District is a park district serving much of the Greater Manhasset area of Nassau County, Long Island, New York, United States.
-It is headquartered at 62 Manhasset Avenue, Manhasset, NY 11030.
+The Manhasset Park District (officially known as the Manhasset Park and Parking District, and abbreviated MPD) is a park district serving much of the Greater Manhasset area of Nassau County, Long Island, New York, United States.
+It is headquartered at 62 Manhasset Avenue, within the hamlet of Manhasset.

 History

-The Manhasset Park District was established in 1921.
+The Manhasset Park District was established on July 5, 1921, with its founding board consisting of Josephine Boyer, James L. Dowsey, and Stephen H. Mason.

 In the late 1940s, there was a controversial, failed proposal to build a 3-acre park in the northern part of the Strathmore area of Manhasset; this area is called North Strathmore.
 It was argued that all of Greater Manhasset would be paying for a park which only North Strathmore residents would be able to use.
 When the vote on the $45,000 (1949 USD) bond referendum was held, the referendum was rejected, and consequently, the Manhasset Park District never built the park.

 In 1974, the Village of Roslyn Estates unsuccessfully attempted to have the district's boundaries redrawn to include the village after the district added 260 parking spaces to the commuter parking fields at the Manhasset Long Island Rail Road station.
 Its Mayor, Robert D. Zucker, stated that Roslyn Estates residents preferred the Manhasset station over the closer Roslyn station due to the how service to/from Pennsylvania Station on the Port Washington Branch is direct, whereas a change at Jamaica is required on the Oyster Bay Branch.
 Roslyn Estates residents would have the ability to be guaranteed a parking space at the Manhasset station for commuting to/from Manhattan if the boundaries were redrawn to include the village.
 District and North Hempstead officials, along with Manhasset residents, were against redrawing the boundaries to include Roslyn Estates, given that Roslyn Estates is part of the Greater Roslyn area (as opposed to being part of Greater Manhasset), and felt that the needs of Greater Manhasset should be the Manhasset Park District's main focus.

-In the 1990s, over 1,000 district residents petitioned for the Strathmore Bath Club to be purchased by the Manhasset Park District to keep it operating as a public park.
-The plan was unsuccessful, and the club was demolished and replaced with single-family homes.
+In the 1990s, over 1,000 district residents petitioned for the Manhasset Park District to purchase the Strathmore Bath Club, in order to keep it operating as a public park and recreational center.
+The plan was unsuccessful, and the club, its pool, and grounds were demolished and the land was subdivided, ultimately being replaced with single-family homes and an expanding parking lot for the adjacent shopping center.

+In 2020, during the COVID-19 pandemic and related social distancing measures, the Manhasset Park District converted a small portion of Commuter Parking Lot 7 into a new pocket park.
+Known as Heroes' Plaza, this green space consists of landscaping, seating, and tables.
+That same year, the district assumed responsibilities for the landscaping at the Manhasset LIRR station from the Metropolitan Transportation Authority, after the community expressed a desire for such a takeover, in order to beautify the grounds at the station.